Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of IGNIA - Top VCs in EdTech

-Based in Boston, IGNIA is an early-stage venture capital firm that invests in tech companies addressing key challenges in Latin America.
-They partner with entrepreneurs building solutions for the region's most fundamental pain points.
+IGNIA is an early-stage venture capital firm that invests in tech solutions addressing fundamental pain points in Latin America.
+Though based in Boston, their primary focus is on supporting entrepreneurs who are building for the LatAm market across multiple stages.

-• Industries of focus: EdTech, FinTech, Logistics, SaaS, E-Commerce, AI
+• Industries of focus: EdTech, FinTech, AI, E-Commerce, Logistics, SaaS

 • Geographical presence: Boston, Massachusetts (with a focus on Latin America)